Benguet State University International Relations Office

 In addition, research trends are visibly shifting toward topics related to environmental sustainability and food security, suggesting that BSU is aligned with the global academic pivot toward these urgent concerns.
 The study also uncovered key drivers of research productivity such as prolific authorship, institutional clusters, and faculty engagement with higher-tier journals, emphasizing the importance of supportive incentive systems and institutional policies that recognize and reward SDG-aligned scholarly work.

-As the latest findings are disseminated, BSU encourages faculty and researchers to engage with the results, especially to identify underexplored SDG areas, strengthen international linkages, and maximize field-specific collaborations that can boost the university’s impact on sustainable development.
+As the latest findings are disseminated, BSU encourages faculty members and researchers to engage with the results, particularly in identifying underexplored SDG areas, strengthening international collaborations, and fostering interdisciplinary partnerships that can enhance the university’s contribution to sustainable development and increase the global visibility and impact of its research.